higson-io/dictionary-engine/README.md

 ```text
 ./gradlew build && java -jar build/libs/dictionary-engine-0.1-SNAPSHOT.jar
 ```
+Users of Intellij IDEA can check the settings option 'Build, Execution, Deployment' > 'Build Tools > 'Gradle' > 'Runner' > '**Delegate IDE build/run actions to Gradle**' to allow auto-generation of sources when building the project directly from IDE.

 Application will be accessible on port 8082.
 If you need to use different port, change the value of property  ```server.port```